bigcommerce/dev-docs/docs/api-docs/apps/tutorials/sample-app-next/step-3-integrate-api.md

 After you have embedded your app in the BigCommerce platform, the next step is to integrate the BigCommerce API.

 Anytime you make an API call to BigCommerce, you need to pass in the access token.
-Storing the access token in a database, will allow you to persist the session when you call `/auth`, `/load`, or `/uninstall` endpoints.
+Storing the access token in a database will allow you to persist the session when you call `/auth`, `/load`, or `/uninstall` endpoints.

 In the purview of this tutorial, we will demonstrate how to integrate your app with [Cloud Firestore](https://firebase.google.com/docs/firestore/quickstart), a cloud-hosted NoSQLFirebase database, and [MySQL](https://www.mysql.com/), a relational database management system.

 ## Install npm packages

-* If using Firebase, install firebase, jsonwebtoken, and swr npm packages.
+* If using Firebase, install `firebase`, `jsonwebtoken`, and `swr` npm packages.

 ```shell
 npm install --save firebase jsonwebtoken swr
 ```

-* If using MySQL, install mysql, jsonwebtoken, and swr npm packages.
+* If using MySQL, install `mysql`, `jsonwebtoken`, and `swr` npm packages.

 ```shell
 npm install --save jsonwebtoken mysql swr